-On the other hand, I also know that these same amazing individuals living with mets are some of the most understanding and compassionate people on the planet.
-Most would never even think of discouraging me from speaking out about my less dire issues, or anything else for that matter.
+On the other hand, I also know these same amazing individuals living with mets are some of the most understanding and compassionate people I know.
+Most would never think of discouraging me from speaking out about my less dire issues, or anything else for that matter.
 In fact, these very people are often the most supportive of all.
 They get it like no one else gets it.

 My friends with mets inspire me to speak up about my issues.
 They inspire me to speak up about a lot of things.

-And this post is not meant to be a criticism of that doctor, or any other doctor for that matter.
-It really isn’t.
+And this post is not meant to be a criticism of that doctor.
+Okay, maybe it is a little bit.

-I’m simply trying to make another point about tiptoeing through survivorship.
+I’m trying to make another point about tiptoeing through survivorship.

-The danger here perhaps is that some will suffer in silence.
+The danger in that perhaps is that some will suffer in silence.
 Or that too many will be satisfied with the status quo.

 If we don’t speak up about what we are dealing with regarding treatment side effects (or whatever it is), who will know?
 Who will listen?
 Who will care?